Suzanne B. Conlon

-Suzanne Elizabeth Brown Conlon (born January 17, 1939) is an American attorney and jurist who is a senior United States district judge of the United States District Court for the Northern District of Illinois.
+Suzanne Ellsworth Brown Conlon (born January 17, 1939) is an American attorney and jurist who is a senior United States district judge of the United States District Court for the Northern District of Illinois.

 Early life and education

-Conlon was born Suzanne Elizabeth Brown in Portland, Oregon.
+Conlon was born Suzanne Ellsworth Brown in Portland, Oregon.
 She received a Bachelor of Arts degree from Mundelein College in 1963, a Juris Doctor from Loyola University Chicago School of Law in 1968, and a diploma in foreign and comparative law from the University of London in 1971.

 Career

 She was a law clerk to Judge Edwin Albert Robson of the United States District Court for the Northern District of Illinois from 1968 to 1971.
 She was in private practice in Chicago, Illinois from 1972 to 1975.
 She was a member of the faculty of DePaul University from 1972 to 1975, as an assistant professor from 1972 to 1973 and a lecturer from 1973 to 1975.
 She was an Assistant United States Attorney of the Northern District of Illinois from 1976 to 1977, of the Central District of California from 1977 to 1982, and in Illinois again from 1982 to 1986.
 She was assistant general counsel to the United States Sentencing Commission in 1986, and was executive director of the commission from 1986 to 1987.
 She was a special counsel to Associate United States Attorney General Stephen S. Trott in 1988.
 She has been an adjunct professor at the Northwestern University School of Law from 1991 to the present.